Patrick Mahomes II Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Matchup vs. New York

-- In one matchup against the Giants, Mahomes threw for zero passing yards, the same as his over/under in Monday's game.
+- Mahomes threw for zero passing yards in one matchup against the Giants, 302.5 fewer yards his over/under in Monday's game.

-- Mahomes did not throw a touchdown pass in that contest against the Giants.
+- Mahomes did not throw a touchdown pass in that matchup against the Giants.

-- The 256.9 passing yards the Giants give up per game makes them the NFL's 14th-ranked pass defense this season.
+- The Giants are giving up 256.9 passing yards per game this year, the NFL's 14th-ranked pass defense.

-- The Giants' defense is 22nd in the NFL, allowing 2.0 passing touchdowns per game.
+- At 2.0 passing TDs conceded per game, the Giants defense is ranked 22nd in the NFL.

 Recent Performances

+- In last week's outing against the Titans, Mahomes racked up 206 yards while completing 57.1% of his passes with one interception.

-- He also ran the ball six times for 35 yards, averaging 5.8 yards per attempt on the ground.
+- Mahomes tacked on six carries for 35 yards, averaging 5.8 yards per attempt in the running game.

-- Over his last three games, Mahomes has recorded 875 passing yards (291.7 yards per game) while going 85-for-136 (62.5% completion percentage) and throwing four touchdowns and five interceptions.
+- Mahomes has thrown for 875 passing yards over his last three games (291.7 per game) and has a 62.5% completion percentage (85-of-136), throwing four touchdown passes with five interceptions.

 Mahomes' Kansas City Teammates